The Boudoir Stomp/It Hurts Me Too/Edward's Thrump Up/Blow With Ry/Interlude A La El Hopo/Highland Fling

 The album's stonking, riff based opener, Start Me Up, dated from the sessions for 1978's Some Girls and apparently started life as a laid-back reggae skanking number.
 Thankfully it changed over time otherwise we would have had that riff.
 A now iconic Stones track used either at the opening or closing of live shows.

 Hang Fire dates from the same sessions and is probably the weakest track on the album - an upbeat, almost punky rocker with some trite lyrics about nobody working hard enough in the UK.
+A millionaire rock star moaning that "nothing ever gets done".
+Hmmm.
+Jagger repeated the sentiment on his 1987 solo album Primitive Cool with the equally irritating song Let's Work.

 Keith Richards' saucy Little T & A comes from 1979's Emotional Rescue sessions.
 It is ok, catchy enough, but, as with many of Keith's songs, it just sort of rambles gently and croakily along.